 The Hall is a very close, tight-knit community which welcomes everyone.
 Having a college site that’s smaller than most means you’re always bumping into your friends and tutors, creating a relaxed and friendly environment.

 The College has a friendly and welcoming community of historians: undergraduates, postgraduates and tutors.
 We encourage our undergraduates to cultivate their individual interests and preferences, and offer them the widest practicable choice of subjects.
 Some undergraduates like to spread their options widely; others prefer to concentrate as far as possible on a particular period, area, or type of history.
 If you decide during your studies that you want to take an option which involves a foreign language, the College will help you to learn or to improve it.

 Our History graduates now work in a very wide range of fields, including law, finance, consultancy, advertising, accountancy, politics, the Civil Service, music, publishing, journalism and the media, charities, museums, librarianship and archive work, and teaching, as well as in careers involving historical research.

-Candidates for History at St Edmund Hall are designed as a conversation.
+Interviews at St Edmund Hall are designed as a conversation.
 Each interview will include discussion of a short passage of primary sources or academic writing, which you will have the chance to read and study privately in advance.
-The rest of the interview will focus on the argument of the essay.
+The rest of the interview will focus on the argument of your written work.
 The tutors will seek to test your ability to think historically by (for example) suggesting alternative interpretations, presenting additional information, or asking you to compare the material you have submitted with related historical or contemporary examples.
 They will be looking for evidence of intellectual curiosity and enthusiasm, conceptual clarity and precision, and critical engagement.
 They may also ask questions about statements you have made on your UCAS form.